fpirotti/lasPhotoCamSIM/README.md

     726717.3;5140225.1
     726715.63;5140525.64

+**-orast**: exports 180x180 pixel rasters in ESRI GRID ASCII format.
+Pixels represent the point counts.

+**-log**: converts pixel values, which represent point counts, to natural log scale (-orast must be also present).
+This can be helpful as high zenith angles will obviously intersect a very high number of poitnts.
+Log-transformation can scale to better visualize results.

 **-zCam \<height value in meters\>**: *default=1.3m* \n\t- height of camera - NB this is in absolute height with respect to the point cloud, so if your point cloud is normalized (e.g. a canopy height model) then 1.3m will be 1.3m from the ground.